-Carlo Forte was born in the Italian city of Piacenza on 11 May 1943.
+Carlo Forte was born in the Italian city Piacenza.

 From a very young age he showed interest and great sensitivity for drawing and painting.
 In school classes he spent a lot of time drawing pencil portraits of teachers, classmates and everything that his imagination was revealing.
 The teachers considered him a rebel, but he excelled in drawing and singing competitions.
 He frequently visited the studio of the painter Gianni Guglielmetti whilst trying to follow family and social traditions and finishes high school.